Transgender man attacked ex's new boyfriend with brick and broken bottle

 She said Hawthorne had been on remand at the female prison for around five months, which had "not been easy" for him due to his transition.

-Her Honour Judge Tracey Lloyd-Clarke said Hawthorne had experienced "difficulties" relating to her gender, but said it could not excuse her "serious assault".
+Her Honour Judge Tracey Lloyd-Clarke said Hawthorne had experienced "difficulties" relating to gender, but said it could not excuse the "serious assault".

 The judge added: "I acknowledge the difficulties you've experienced in your life.